 Liz says the types of things to look out for include “a ‘show’, a clear out (frequent bowel motions, diarrhea and nausea), cramps, emotional swings, and a feeling that you don’t want to leave the house”.
 While they don’t necessarily mean you’re about to start getting contractions, they could mean they’ll be coming soon.

-Remember, though, Liz says, “There is no way to know when labour might start.
+Remember, though, says Liz that “there is no way to know when labour might start.
 Every woman and every pregnancy is different, so although you might have a strong sense of how long your pregnancy might be based on your history, your family history or your instinct, it is impossible to predict.”

 1. A ‘show’